maldoinc/wireup/docs/pages/apply_container_as_decorator.md

 ## Implementation

 Wireup provides a decorator called `autowire`.
-The container will enter a scope before executing the function and exit the scope once the function returns.
+The container will enter a scope before executing the function, inject all dependencies and exit the scope once the function returns.

 ```python
 @autowire(container)